Back to all posts

 Your safety and comfort are the top priorities during any massage, but especially when you’re pregnant.
 A properly trained prenatal massage therapist is an expert in keeping you and your baby safe, but it’s always helpful for you to know what to expect.
 Think of it as a partnership.
 Being informed about the key safety guidelines allows you to relax fully, knowing you’re in good hands and empowered to speak up if something doesn’t feel right.
 From how you’re positioned on the table to the specific areas that require a lighter touch, these practices are designed to make your session as beneficial and worry-free as possible.

-Staying Comfortable: Safe Positions on the Table
+Getting Comfortable: Safe Positions on the Massage Table

 Forget about lying on your stomach.
 The safest and most comfortable way to receive a prenatal massage is by lying on your side, supported by pillows and cushions.
 This position takes all the pressure off your abdomen and lower back, allowing your therapist to work on your hips and back without any strain.
 You might see some massage tables with a hole for the belly, but the American Pregnancy Association advises against them, as they can fail to provide adequate support and may cause ligaments to stretch uncomfortably.
 A skilled therapist will use a side-lying position to ensure you’re perfectly propped up and stable throughout your session.

-Areas That Need a Gentle Touch
+Areas That Require an Extra-Gentle Touch

 While a good massage can work wonders on tight muscles, certain areas require a much gentler approach during pregnancy.
 Your therapist will use light, soothing strokes on your abdomen and legs.
 According to the Cleveland Clinic, deep pressure on the legs should be avoided because pregnancy increases the risk of blood clots.
 A trained professional knows how to promote circulation and ease swelling with safe, gentle techniques.
 Our therapists are specifically trained in prenatal massage and understand the unique anatomical changes and needs that come with pregnancy, ensuring every touch is both effective and completely safe for you and your baby.